Joseph-Irving/community/keps/sig-apps/0008-sidecarcontainer.md

 ## Alternatives

-One alternative would be to have a new field in the Pod Spec of `sidecarContainers:` where you could define a list of sidecar containers, however this would require a lot more work in terms of updating tooling to support this.
+One alternative would be to have a new field in the Pod Spec of `sidecarContainers:` where you could define a list of sidecar containers, however this would require more work in terms of updating tooling to support this.
 Another alternative would be to change the Job Spec to have a `primaryContainer` field to tell it which containers are important.
 However I feel this is perhaps too specific to job when this Sidecar concept could be useful in other scenarios.